mttschltz/kittythinks/content/the-canterbury-tales-by-chaucer-the-pardoner-the-second-nun-the-canon-s-yeoman-the-manciple.md

 The **Yeoman** describes his job as an alchemist apprentice thoroughly.
 He does not like the job at all, for it is deceiving and dangerous.

-He tells of a **canon** who once ask a **priest** for a financial and after timely paying his loan back, wins the **priest**'s trust.
+He tells of a **canon** who once ask a **priest** for financial help and after timely paying his loan back, wins the **priest**'s trust.

 For his deception, he tells the **priest** that he will do him a great favour - all he needs is three ounces of quicksilver.
-He tinkers with a tempered coal in the fire, by adding a small bit of silver into a pre-drilled hole and upon removing a lump of coal, tells the **priest** to rummage around in  it.
+He tinkers with a tempered coal in the fire, by adding a small bit of silver into a pre-drilled hole.
+Upon removing the lump of coal, he tells the **priest** to rummage around in  it.
 The **priest** finds a small clump of silver.

 The **priest** is amazed and wants to buy the formula to transmute quicksilver into silver and quickly a deal is made for the princely sum of £40.